nigelpoulton/qsk-book/readme.md

 Node.js web app for use with [Quick Start Kubernetes](https://leanpub.com/quickstartkubernetes) book.

-Packages and dependencies will be upadted annually.
+Packages and dependencies will be updated annually.
 May contain vulnerable code, **use at own risk**.

 ## App